ECTS

 Program

-The PAN program of the Life Sciences license (L2 and L3) is divided into 4 semesters, each comprising Teaching Units (UEs) validated by ECTS credits.
-It follows the L1 Life Science Health Environment (LSE).
-Throughout the three years of the Bachelor's degree, there are many gateways to other Bachelor's degree courses and other courses (IUT, BTS, CPGE, engineering schools).
+The PAN program in the Life Sciences bachelor's degree (L2 and L3) is divided into 4 semesters, each comprising teaching units (UEs) validated by ECTS credits.
+It follows on from the L1 Science de la Vie Santé Environnement (SVSE).
+Throughout the three-year degree, there are numerous gateways to other degree courses and other curricula (IUT, BTS, CPGE, engineering schools).

 The list of Teaching Units can be found on the Faculty of Science website

-.
-It is also possible to follow an additional UE (with a maximum of 34 ECTS per semester).
+It is also possible to take an additional UE (with a maximum of 34 ECTS per semester).

 4 credits